 We are pioneers of the Connected Home and we are continuing to build a strong product and technology capability, with good early success.
-In addition to 250,000 smart thermostats, we have over 670,000 smart meter customers in the UK who now receive our unique smart energy report, 'my energy'.
+We have over 800,000 smart meter customers in the UK who now receive our unique smart energy report, 'my energy'.